jessicahirsch/scientific-thinking/_posts/2024-09-15-regression-test-operators-guide.markdown

 **Then** _there is expected behavior_

 "And" may be used to denote more complex or supplemental behavior.
+"And" can be placed anywhere after the "Given" clause in the test case.
+It can be used more than once if needed.

 **Given** _some condition_